 When we observe a new data point \(x\), we want to infer which class it belongs to.
 Intuitively, in the example above, if \(x\) is small, it is more likely to belong to the first class, while if \(x\) is large, it is more likely to belong to the second class.
 Concretely, there are two ways we can approach this problem:

-1. Train neural networks with data.
+1. Train neural networks with input-label pairs.
 One approach is to train a neural network using a dataset of many labeled examples, represented as pairs \({(x_j, c_j), j = 1 \dots N }\).
 We can train a neural network model that takes \(x\) as input and predicts the corresponding class, optimizing the loss function in Equation \eqref{eq:1}.
 This method allows us to infer the class of new data without knowing the underlying generative process.
 The code to do the above is posted here: https://github.com/YudiXie/interpret-classification

 2. Derive the Bayesian posterior theoretically.
 Another way to solve this problem is to derive it theoretically using Bayes’ rule.
 Given \(x\), the posterior probability of \(x\) has class label \(c_1\) or \(c_2\) can be computed using Bayes’ rule: